springernature/shunter/docs/usage/configuration-reference.md

 Environment Configuration
 -------------------------

-the `env` object contains functions that return the name of the different environments which your Shunter application may be deployed.
-By default looks like this:
+The `env` object contains functions that return the name of the different environments which your Shunter application may be deployed.
+By default it looks like this:

 ```js
 env: {